Data study

 Numbers in this piece are computed from the standard amortisation formula above using $400,000 principal and 360 months.
 Every result can be reproduced by feeding the same parameters into our mortgage calculator.

-Median US mortgage size from the National Association of Realtors 2024 Existing Home Sales report.
-Reference for the amortisation formula: CFPB “What is a fully amortised loan?”
+Median US mortgage size from the Federal Reserve Bank of New York Household Debt and Credit Report (Q4 2024) and the National Association of Realtors 2024 Existing Home Sales report.
+Reference for the amortisation formula: CFPB “What is amortization?”
 (2024); standard textbook derivation in Brealey, Myers, & Allen, Principles of Corporate Finance (13th ed.), §3.
+Historical 30-year vs 15-year spread from the Freddie Mac Primary Mortgage Market Survey.

 Related